 6. You lose hair

 If you notice changes on your scalp, it may be time to check your hormonal status.
 Often, hair loss is a genetic problem or a consequence of lifestyle.
 But don’t rule out the possibility that your hair may be thinning because your testosterone levels are dropping.
+Additionally, it’s worth noting that stress can also lead to hair loss, so managing stress levels is crucial for maintaining healthy hair.

 7. You have male relatives who suffer low testosterone